nss-day-cohort-38/bangazon-workforce-management-aquarii-star-system/README.md

 ## Features

-The Bangazon HR App allows a user to interact with the followig components:
+The Bangazon HR App is a full-stack web app that allows a user to interact with the followig components:

 ### Employees
 - List, detail, and form views/templates